daveism/ncgis-talk-2017-resources/GitHub_step7.md

-[[Back to start]](github.md)&nbsp;&nbsp;&nbsp;&nbsp;[[Got to previous step]](GitHub_step6.md)
+[[Back to start]](github.md)&nbsp;&nbsp;&nbsp;&nbsp;[[Go to previous step]](GitHub_step6.md)
 &nbsp;&nbsp;&nbsp;&nbsp;[ArcGIS Online My Content](http://www.arcgis.com/home/content.html)

 &nbsp;

 # Step 7: Using your Domain or Subdomain

-After completing [step 6](GitHub_step6.md) let's go one step further and add a domain to the website.
-Now the map viewer will appear to be part of organizations website.
+After completing [Step 6](GitHub_step6.md), let's go one step further and add a domain to the website.
+That way, the map viewer will appear to be part of organization's website.

 Okay, you caught me.
 You might have to pay a few dollars if you need to buy a domain.
 I will assume you already did this so the cost remains 0.
-Also, might need I.T.'s help.
-But it's easy I promise.
+Also, you might need I.T.'s help.
+But it's easy.
+I promise.

 **On GitHub go to settings**